 I believe travel photography should always be more about the 'travel' than the 'photography'.
 I think it's a little too much pressure to set out on a trip with the mission of taking good photos rather than having great experiences.
 Photos capture what's in front of the camera, but also reflect whoever is behind the camera.

-Do your homework before you leave (tips 1-4), and let lose when you're there.
+Do your homework before you leave (tips 1-4), and let loose when you're there.
 When you are confident with your equipment, it means less time eyeing the menu screen and more time eyeing your surroundings.

-Ever had a friend show you their 3 hour long travel slideshow which invariably would have 20 shots of the same mountain top?
+Ever had a friend show you their three-hour-long travel slideshow which invariably would have 20 shots of the same mountain top?
 Please, don't put someone else through that.

 Taking the photo is only half the process, being selective with what you show at the end is difficult, but is essential to improving your photography.
 Like any form of learning, review and critique are key.
 Plus, once you isolate the good shots (for me, usually about 10-20% of a shoot) and imagine the rest never happened, you'll feel like a king.

 Tip 3 (shooting with a brief in mind) applies to editing as well.
 If you consider what your editing for, your selection would be more appropriate and a natural narrative will emerge.
 Editing a series to show your mum would be different to editing a series for a potential photo buyer.

 The right software can go a long way to making a tiring process easier – I highly recommend Lightroom.
 It's easy to use and its cataloging system is incomparable when it comes to working with a large amount of files.

 Professional photographer Graeme Green shares his tips on photographing wildlife, from using natural light and getting down on an animal’s level to learning to predict the future.